 In 1992, I was just beginning to become interested in football.
 I was playing in my school team, and at weekends would play for local Saturday morning teams.
-My love of football meant that I also saught out football computer games.
-FIFA and Pro Evolution were a few years away yet, so I purchased European Club Soccer.
+My love of football meant that I also sought out football computer games.
+FIFA International Soccer and Pro Evolution Soccer were a few years away yet, so I purchased European Club Soccer.

 Known as World Trophy Soccer in North America, and J-League Champion Soccer in Japan, this football game was developed by Krisalis Software (Game Arts in Japan) and published by Virgin Games for the Sega Mega Drive in 1992.
 I chose to review the Sega Mega Drive version.

-Playable in one and two-player mode, you can choose over 150 teams from Europe to compete in tournaments.
+Playable in one and two-player mode, you can choose from over 150 teams throughout Europe to compete in tournaments.
 Naturally they do not have the real player names, but many of the teams are recognisable.
-For example, Manchester United, Liverpool, Juventus etc., are available, as well as some odd additions such as Rotherham United.
+For example, Manchester United, Liverpool, Juventus etc., are available, as well as some more obscure additions such as Rotherham United.

 I remember that I always wanted this game as a kid because I thought it looked excellent, and the cover art really sold it to me.
-The in-game graphics are good (for 1992), but sadly the gameplay was a let-down.
+The in-game graphics are good for 1992, far superior that Konami Hyper Soccer and Goal!
+Two on the NES, but sadly the gameplay was a let-down.
 Oddly, there is no “shoot” button per se, only low pass and high pass.
-Frustratingly, the players lose the ball if they change direction too fast whilst dribbling.
-Scoring from a cross or corner is pretty much impossible too.
-In order to score, I found that I had to have one of my players stand in front of their goalkeeper to intercept a shot from another of my players.
+Frustratingly, the players lose the ball if they change direction too fast whilst dribbling and scoring from a cross or corner is pretty much impossible too.
+In order to score, I found that I had to have one of my players stand in front of my opponent’s goalkeeper to intercept a shot from another of my players.
 The keeper would dive out the way, allowing the intercepting player to score into an open net.